Updated: Dec 12, 2022

 Economic Damages.
-If you win your case at trial, you will be paid monetary damages.
+You will be paid monetary damages if you win your case at trial.
 To put it another way, you will get the wages you would have received if you hadn't been discriminated against.
 For example, if you were making $100,000 a year and were fired unfairly because of your age, race, or gender, you would regain the amount of money you would have gained if you hadn't been fired.

 Damages for Emotional Distress.
 These are the "pain and suffering" caused by discrimination.
 Anxiety, depression, insecurity, and emotional suffering are all covered by ED damages.
 For example, in a religious discrimination situation, the employee might be compensated for weight loss, insomnia, diarrhea, weeping spells, depression, and loss of enjoyment of life.
 The legislation attempts to compensate for both past and potential emotional distress.

-Fees for Attorneys.
-The ability to recover your employment attorney's fees in addition to your other damages is one of the most powerful features of FEHA discrimination cases.
-California's legislature decided to incentivize employment attorneys to have a check on employment discrimination because many discrimination cases had limited economic and emotional distress damages.
+California Labor Law Attorney Fees.
+The ability to recover your California Labor Law Attorney's fees and other damages is one of the most powerful features of FEHA discrimination cases.
+California's legislature decided to incentivize California Labor Law Attorneys to have a check on employment discrimination because many discrimination cases had limited economic and emotional distress damages.

 If an employee wins a wrongful termination case, he or she will be compensated for emotional distress, missed payments, and punitive damages.

 In wrongful termination cases, emotional distress awards are an effort by the law to compensate you for the pain and suffering caused by the termination.
 This is a subjective and incomplete method.
-In general, it entails remuneration for anxiety, depression, unpredictability, discomfort, and mental anguish.
+It generally entails remuneration for anxiety, depression, unpredictability, discomfort, and mental anguish.

 In a sexual assault situation, for example, the employee might be compensated for headaches, vomiting, weight loss, insomnia, diarrhea, grinding teeth, crying spells, depression, and loss of enjoyment of life.
 These "psychic" wounds don't have to last a lifetime.
 The legislation is designed to compensate for both past and potential emotional distress.